 The above characterizations do not immediately recover results from the LQR setting from \citep{lee2023fundamental}, as they assume strictly causal policies.
 However, the characterizations can also be presented in the causal setting. \begin{proposition}[Causal Hessian Characterization] Consider the causal setting, and let $\theta$ be a scalar parameter.
 The Hessian characterization is identical to \Cref{prop: hessian}, with the substitutions:

-and \end{proposition} This result follows from the exact same proof as \Cref{prop: hessian}.
+and \end{proposition} The proof is the same as the one of~\Cref{prop: hessian}.
 Notably, we recover the fully observed setting of \citep{lee2023fundamental} from the above proposition by letting $C=I$ and taking $\Sigma_v \to 0$.
-Then the Hessian becomes $H = 2 \trace\paren{\Psi \dot F \dlyap(A+BF, \Sigma_w) \dot F^\top}$.
-In \citep{lee2023fundamental}, we use this characterization to derive examples of challenging fully observed problems, including an example where the lower bound on the minimax excess cost is exponential in the state dimension.
+Then, the Hessian becomes $H = 2 \trace\paren{\Psi \dot F \dlyap(A+BF, \Sigma_w) \dot F^\top}$.
+In \citep{lee2023fundamental}, this characterization was used to derive examples of challenging fully observed problems, including an example where the lower bound on the minimax excess cost is exponential in the state dimension.
 In the sequel, we present examples of challenging problems enabled by characterizations of the partially observed setting.